Thyroid Surgeon Brisbane

-There are several reasons that you may be referred to a surgeon for an assessment and opinion regarding your thyroid:
+There are several common reasons why you may be referred to a surgeon for an assessment and opinion regarding your thyroid:

-A hemithyroidectomy is the removal of half of the thyroid.
-This is usually done to remove a nodule that is producing too much thyroid hormone, or because a nodule(s) is causing problems because of its size.
+Hemithyroidectomy involves removal of half of the thyroid gland.
+This is usually done when a thyroid nodule is producing too much thyroid hormone, or when a nodule(s) is causing problems because of its size.
 It may also be done if a biopsy result suggests that there is a risk of cancer in a nodule.
-In most instances, the remaining part of the thyroid gland can produce enough thyroid hormone for your body.
+In most instances, the remaining part of the thyroid gland can produce adequate thyroid hormone for your body.

-A total thyroidectomy is the removal of the entire thyroid gland.
-This is usually done for cancer, a large goitre, large nodules on both sides (multinodular goitre) and some autoimmune conditions.
-Once your thyroid gland is completely removed, you will no longer produce any thyroid hormone.
-This means you will need to take thyroid hormone replacement tablets indefinitely.
+Total thyroidectomy involves removal of the entire thyroid gland.
+This is commonly recommended for cases of thyroid cancer, large goitres, large nodules on both sides (multinodular goitre) and certain autoimmune conditions.
+Once your thyroid gland is completely removed, your body will no longer produce any thyroid hormone.
+This means you will require lifelong thyroid hormone replacement medication.

 What are the risks of thyroid surgery?